Drewsup123/inititize-2/README.md

 # inititize-2
 I want this to be the same as old initize application but less cluttered and more optimized.
 I also want to use old repository as a reference

+#Website
+// this is where the link to the website will go

+#Owners
+Drew Johnson

+#Contributers